 Several different clinical conditions can prompt fertility specialists to suggest IUI as a treatment.
 These circumstances include:

-- women who have irregular ovulation
+- Women who have irregular ovulation

-- women with cervical scarring, for example from surgery such as a LEEP, or other treatment for an abnormal Pap smear
+- Women with cervical scarring, for example from surgery such as a LEEP, or other treatment for an abnormal Pap smear

-- cases of male factor infertility caused by such conditions as a low sperm count, erectile dysfunction or retrograde ejaculation
+- Cases of male factor infertility caused by such conditions as a low sperm count, erectile dysfunction or retrograde ejaculation

-- the use of frozen (cryopreserved) sperm used under conditions such as cancer treatment, the lack of available fresh sperm or the absence of a male partner
+- The use of frozen (cryopreserved) sperm used under conditions such as cancer treatment, the lack of available fresh sperm or the absence of a male partner

-What to Expect during IUI
+What To Expect during IUI

-Once sperm has been collected from the woman’s partner or from a donor, the semen sample goes to our state-of-the-art laboratory, where it is “washed.”
+Once sperm has been collected from the woman’s partner or from a donor, the semen sample goes to our state-of-the-art Ovation Fertility laboratory, where it is “washed.”
 This procedure not only ensures that the most motile (or moving) sperm are concentrated for insemination, but it also removes seminal fluid from the sample, which helps reduce cramping that could result from the IUI.